scorpido74/azure-docs.nl-nl/articles/active-directory/managed-identities-azure-resources/qs-configure-rest-vm.md

 ms.date: 06/25/2018
 ms.author: markvi
 ms.collection: M365-identity-device-management
-ms.openlocfilehash: 18350337ba44d969173d518a4bc8dfe40185de21
+ms.openlocfilehash: 2eadbad5332147add9a1b30a25b9ad2403f1a108
-ms.sourcegitcommit: 41ca82b5f95d2e07b0c7f9025b912daf0ab21909
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "66112709"
+ms.locfileid: "74224597"
 ---
-# <a name="configure-managed-identities-for-azure-resources-on-an-azure-vm-using-rest-api-calls"></a>Configureren van beheerde identiteiten voor een Azure-resources op een Azure-VM met behulp van REST-API aanroepen
+# <a name="configure-managed-identities-for-azure-resources-on-an-azure-vm-using-rest-api-calls"></a>Configure Managed identities for Azure resources on an Azure VM using REST API calls

 [!INCLUDE [preview-notice](../../../includes/active-directory-msi-preview-notice.md)]

-Beheerde identiteiten voor Azure-resources biedt Azure-services met een automatisch beheerde identiteit in Azure Active Directory.
-U kunt deze identiteit gebruiken om te verifiëren bij een service die ondersteuning biedt voor Azure AD-verificatie, zonder referenties in uw code.
+Managed identities for Azure resources provides Azure services with an automatically managed system identity in Azure Active Directory.
+You can use this identity to authenticate to any service that supports Azure AD authentication, without having credentials in your code.

-In dit artikel leert met CURL om aanroepen naar het Azure Resource Manager REST-eindpunt, u hoe u de volgende beheerde identiteiten voor bewerkingen van de Azure-resources op een Azure-VM uitvoeren:
+In this article, using CURL to make calls to the Azure Resource Manager REST endpoint, you learn how to perform the following managed identities for Azure resources operations on an Azure VM:

-- In- en uitschakelen van de door het systeem toegewezen beheerde identiteit op een Azure VM
+- Enable and disable the system-assigned managed identity on an Azure VM
-- Toevoegen en verwijderen van een gebruiker toegewezen beheerde identiteit op een Azure VM
+- Add and remove a user-assigned managed identity on an Azure VM

 ## <a name="prerequisites"></a>Vereisten

-- Als u niet bekend met beheerde identiteiten voor Azure-resources bent, lees de [overzichtssectie](overview.md). **Lees de [verschil tussen een beheerde identiteit door het systeem is toegewezen en de gebruiker toegewezen](overview.md#how-does-it-work)** .
+- If you're unfamiliar with managed identities for Azure resources, check out the [overview section](overview.md). **Be sure to review the [difference between a system-assigned and user-assigned managed identity](overview.md#how-does-it-work)** .
 - Als u nog geen Azure-account hebt, [registreer u dan voor een gratis account](https://azure.microsoft.com/free/) voordat u verdergaat.
-- Als u Windows gebruikt, installeert u de [Windows-subsysteem voor Linux](https://msdn.microsoft.com/commandline/wsl/about) of gebruik de [Azure Cloud Shell](../../cloud-shell/overview.md) in Azure portal.
+- If you are using Windows, install the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) or use the [Azure Cloud Shell](../../cloud-shell/overview.md) in the Azure portal.
-- [Installeer de Azure CLI lokale console](/cli/azure/install-azure-cli), als u de [Windows-subsysteem voor Linux](https://msdn.microsoft.com/commandline/wsl/about) of een [Linux-distributie](/cli/azure/install-azure-cli-apt?view=azure-cli-latest).
+- [Install the Azure CLI local console](/cli/azure/install-azure-cli), if you use the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about) or a [Linux distribution OS](/cli/azure/install-azure-cli-apt?view=azure-cli-latest).
-- Als u van Azure CLI lokale console gebruikmaakt, aanmelden bij Azure met `az login` met een account dat is gekoppeld aan het Azure-abonnement u wilt beheren, systeem- of beheerde identiteiten gebruiker toegewezen.
+- If you are using Azure CLI local console, sign in to Azure using `az login` with an account that is associated with the Azure subscription you would like to manage system or user-assigned managed identities.

 [!INCLUDE [cloud-shell-try-it.md](../../../includes/cloud-shell-try-it.md)]

-## <a name="system-assigned-managed-identity"></a>Het systeem toegewezen beheerde identiteit
+## <a name="system-assigned-managed-identity"></a>System-assigned managed identity

-In deze sectie leert u hoe u inschakelen en uitschakelen van het systeem toegewezen beheerde identiteit op een Azure-VM met CURL aanroepen met de Azure Resource Manager REST-eindpunt.
+In this section, you learn how to enable and disable system-assigned managed identity on an Azure VM using CURL to make calls to the Azure Resource Manager REST endpoint.

-### <a name="enable-system-assigned-managed-identity-during-creation-of-an-azure-vm"></a>Het systeem toegewezen beheerde identiteit inschakelen tijdens het maken van een Azure VM
+### <a name="enable-system-assigned-managed-identity-during-creation-of-an-azure-vm"></a>Enable system-assigned managed identity during creation of an Azure VM

-Voor het maken van een Azure-VM met de ingeschakeld door het systeem toegewezen beheerde identiteit, uw account moet de [Inzender voor virtuele machines](/azure/role-based-access-control/built-in-roles#virtual-machine-contributor) roltoewijzing.
-Er zijn geen extra Azure AD directory-roltoewijzingen zijn vereist.
+To create an Azure VM with the system-assigned managed identity enabled,your account needs the [Virtual Machine Contributor](/azure/role-based-access-control/built-in-roles#virtual-machine-contributor) role assignment.
+No additional Azure AD directory role assignments are required.

 1. Maak met [az group create](/cli/azure/group/#az-group-create) een [resourcegroep](../../azure-resource-manager/resource-group-overview.md#terminology) voor insluiting en implementatie van uw VM en de bijbehorende bronnen.
 U kunt deze stap overslaan als u al een resourcegroep hebt die u in plaats daarvan wilt gebruiken: